-Our business and operations are subject to regulation by a number of federal agencies, including FERC, CFTC, IRS and various state agencies in Oklahoma, Kansas, and Texas, and we are subject to numerous other federal and state laws and regulations.
+Our business and operations are subject to regulation by a number of federal agencies, including but not limited to, FERC, CFTC, IRS, DOT, PHMSA and various state agencies in Oklahoma, Kansas, and Texas, and we are subject to numerous other federal and state laws and regulations.
 Future changes to laws, regulations and policies may impair our ability to compete for business or recover costs and could adversely affect our cash flows, restrict our ability to make capital investments and may cause us to increase debt and take other actions to conserve cash.
 Any compliance failure related to these laws and regulations may result in fines, penalties or injunctive measures affecting our operating assets.
 The fines or penalties for noncompliance with laws and regulations may not be recoverable through our rates.
-Our failure to comply with applicable regulations could result in a material adverse effect on our business, financial condition, results of operations and cash flows.
+Our failure to comply with applicable regulations could result in fines, penalties and a material adverse effect on our business, financial condition, results of operations and cash flows.